yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Thieves       | Tenacious   |
 | **20**  | Thugs         | Tranquil    |

 ## Put it all Together

-You should now have a sufficient idea about the people of this realm, including their character, ambitions, resources, and Faction details, and are finally ready to form these results into a coherent theme.
+You should now have a sufficient idea about the people of this Realm, including their character, ambitions, resources, and Faction details, and are finally ready to form these results into a coherent theme.

 For example, if I rolled up a people that were there religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
 And if their primary resources were land, yet spices were rare, I'd assume they grew their own food, but that due to a religious prohibition their cuisine was often bland.